Best Google Analytics Alternatives in 2026: 15 Compared

 Clickport Analytics

-Pricing: Starts at €9/month for 10K pageviews (€7/month annual). €19/month for 100K. €69/month for 1M.
+Pricing: Starts at €9/month for 10K pageviews (€7/month on annual). €19/month for 100K. €69/month for 1M.
 Unlimited sites and unlimited data retention on every plan.
 No per-site fees, no overage charges.
 30-day free trial, no credit card.

 Plausible Analytics

 Pricing: Starts at $9/month for 10K pageviews (Starter).
-Growth plan: $14/month for 100K pageviews.
-Business plan: $19/month for 500K pageviews.
+Growth starts at $14/month (10K pageviews, 3 sites, 3-year retention).
+Business starts at $19/month (10K pageviews, 10 sites, 5-year retention).
+Every tier scales with pageviews.
 Annual billing available.

 Fathom Analytics

 Pricing: $15/month for 100K pageviews.
-Scales linearly: $25 (200K), $45 (500K), $60 (1M), $140 (5M).
-No 10K tier available.
+It climbs in a straight line from there: $25 (200K), $45 (500K), $60 (1M), $140 (5M).
+No 10K tier.

 Simple Analytics

 Pricing: $19/month ($9 annual) for 100K datapoints. $59/month ($49 annual) for 1M.
-50% nonprofit discount.
+50% off for nonprofits.

 Pirsch Analytics